nhsx/skunkworks-bed-allocation/src/hospital/README.md

 print(f"Broken restrictions: {broken_restrictions}")
 ```

 This allocation results in a penalty of 10 because the `NeedsSideRoom` restriction is violated.
 We can discharge this patient from this specific bed and try a new bed.
-This time we admit them to a side room, and can see that that restriction is no longer broken.
+This time we admit them to a side room, and can see that the restriction is no longer broken.

 ```python
 hospital.discharge(patient) # alternatively try hospital.clear() to discharge all patients